robertlarue/microbots/README.md

 ##Getting Started##
 1. Make sure you have [Expect](http://en.wikipedia.org/wiki/Expect) installed
-    You can download it (Windows/Linux) [here](http://expect.sourceforge.net/)
+    You can download it (Windows/Linux) [here](http://expect.sourceforge.net/).
-    If you have a Debian/Ubuntu based system, simply ```sudo apt-get install expect```
+    If you have a Debian/Ubuntu based system, simply ```sudo apt-get install expect```.
+    Mac OS X users should have Expect installed already.

-2. Clone the repo here or download the zip file
+2. Clone the repo [here](https://github.com/robertlarue/microbots.git) or download the [zip file](https://github.com/robertlarue/microbots/archive/master.zip)

 3. Open the microbots directory